hapijs/hapi/API.md

 - a [lifecycle method](#lifecycle-methods).

-- an object with a single property using the name of a handler type registred with the [`server.decorate()`](#server.decorate()) method.
+- an object with a single property using the name of a handler type registered with the [`server.decorate()`](#server.decorate()) method.
 The matching property value is passed as options to the registered handler generator.